Skip navigation

 Application Required

-If a refund is not automatic, the taxpayer must file an application for the refund with the collector within three years of the date the payment was made.
+If a refund is not automatic, the taxpayer must file an application for the refund with the collector within three years of the payment date.
 A taxing unit’s governing body may extend this deadline for up to two years if the taxpayer can show good cause for the extension.
 Auditor and governing body approval may be required.

 Overpayments or Erroneous Payments (Tax Code Section 31.11)